Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Dynamics of -particles

 \section{Dynamics of $m$-particles}

 In this section we rigorously define the dynamics of $m$-particles of small interaction zone $0<\sigma<<1$.
 Heuristically speaking particles perform free motion as long as they are not interacting, and instantaneously transform velocities according to the collisional transformation, defined in Section \ref{sec_collision}, when they interact.
 Intuitively, the dynamics is well-defined as long as we have well-separated in time interactions, such that each of those interactions involves only one triplet.
-However it is far from obvious that such a dynamics can be globally defined.
+Here, we show that a flow can be defined for almost all initial configurations.